 Conversely, if a container is too small, the roots won’t be able to stretch out, which can stunt the growth of a plant.
 Less soil also means you’ll need to water the plant all the time, which will add labor.

 Ideally, cannabis plants should start in a small pot and progress to bigger and bigger pots as they outgrow each container.
 For example, you can start a seedling or clone in a 4″ or 1-gallon pot, then move on to a 2-gallon, 5-gallon, 10-gallon, and so on.

 Plants are ready to transplant when a healthy root structure encompasses most of the soil and the roots aren’t bound.
 When transplanting, take time to look at the quality of the roots: Bright white roots with a strong, thick structure is a sign plants are getting watered correctly.

 What is flushing?

 Flushing is an important part of the marijuana growing process, when you stop giving a marijuana plant nutrients and give it straight water.
-It’s primarily done to flush out any nutrients that may have built up in a plant during its life, and it’s usually done a week or so before you chop the plant down at harvest.
+This is done to flush out nutrients that may have built up in a plant during its life.

-A flush can also be done to clear plants and start fresh if they have a nutrient imbalance, such as nutrient lockout, when your plants are unable to absorb new nutrients.
+A flush can also be done to clear plants of nutrients if they have a nutrient imbalance, such as nutrient lockout, when your plants are overloaded with nutrients and unable to absorb new ones.

 How to flush weed plants